joshpeterson/summa/book/first_part_of_the_second_part/treatise_on_habits/of_habits_in_general_as_to_their_substance/prologue.md

 (2) Whether it is a distinct species of quality?
 (3) Whether habit implies an order to an act?
 (4) Of the necessity of habit.

-* Whether Habit Is A Quality?
-* Whether Habit Is A Distinct Species Of Quality?
-* Whether Habit Implies Order To An Act?
-* Whether Habits Are Necessary?